jsjoeio/twilio-superclass/README.md

 ## 🆙 Doing More with Twilio

+Loved the Superclass?
+Want to do more with Twilio?
+Hooray! 😄 We have several ways for you to get more involved:

 - Check out the Twilio University Program or open roles on the [jobs page](https://www.twilio.com/company/jobs)
 - Want to get more involved with Twilio?
 Learn more about the [Twilio Champions Program](https://www.twilio.com/blog/introducing-twilio-champions-program)
 - Like to write and share what you built?
 Write a blog post for Twilio and [get paid](https://go.twilio.com/twilio-voices/)!